 Chan is the founding Artistic Director of GoodEnsemble – a professional freelance orchestra based in central London dedicated to the vibrant, relevant and high-quality promotion of classical music.
-Under his directorship, the orchestra delivered two full season of concerts and was named Ensemble in Residence for the annual London Bloomsbury Festival.
-He also serves as Principal Conductor of Gen Y Philharmonic – New Zealand’s new and socially engaging orchestra dedicated to reinvigorating the concert experience to attract younger demographics into the concert hall.
+Under his directorship, the orchestra delivered two full seasons of concerts and was named Ensemble in Residence for the annual London Bloomsbury Festival.
+He also serves as Principal Conductor of Gen Y Philharmonic – New Zealand’s new and socially engaging orchestra dedicated to reinvigorating the concert experience and attracting younger demographics into the concert hall.

 At the age of 20, Chan debuted with Haydn Sinfonietta Wien as the youngest finalist in the 2011 Internationaler Meisterkurs für Dirigenten before returning to Austria to conduct Graz Kammerphilharmonie a year after.
 He graduated cum laude from Yong Siew Toh Conservatory of Music in Singapore as a full scholar in 2013 where he studied Orchestral Conducting under Jason Lai and Chan Tze-law, and Piano Performance under Albert Tiu.
 He was also the Conservatory’s inaugural Europe Scholar to study at Conservatoire de Lausanne in Switzerland under Pascal Godart.
-In 2012, he was appointed Assistant Conductor of Yong Siew Toh Conservatory Orchestra and was involved in projects such as the recording of Mahler’s Second Symphony (released on the OMM Live! label) along with Singapore Sun Festival’s Gala Concert with Paolo Olmi and tenor Jose Carreras.
-He was offered one of only two places to study at the Royal Academy of Music after an international audition selection process in 2014.click to download images
+In 2012, he was appointed Assistant Conductor of Yong Siew Toh Conservatory Orchestra and was involved in projects such as the recording of Mahler’s Second Symphony (released on the OMM Live! label), along with Singapore Sun Festival’s Gala Concert with Paolo Olmi and tenor José Carreras.click to download images